MintonGroup/swiftest/docs/user-guide/gravitational-harmonics/index.rst

 - Using the axes measurements of the body ( :func:`clm_from_ellipsoid <swiftest.shgrav.clm_from_ellipsoid>`)

 - Using a surface relief grid ( :func:`clm_from_relief <swiftest.shgrav.clm_from_relief>`).

-   - This function is still in development and may not work as expected.
+   - Note: This function is still in development and may not work as expected.

 - Manually entering the coefficients when adding the central body ( :func:`add_body <swiftest.Simulation.add_body>`)